Platelet-Rich Plasma (PRP)

 When a blood vessel starts to bleed, platelets are the first line of defense in plugging the hole

-It all sounds great.
-But, in spite of what-seems-to-be pretty widespread interest, and what seems to be pretty widespread use (especially in human athletes), good evidence that looks at how well the treatment actually works is sorely lacking (in humans AND horses).
-There’s basic science that’s been done, and a few animal studies, but the fact is that the few randomized controlled clinical trials (RCTs – the “gold standard” of scientific research) that have looked at the effectiveness of PRP injections have all failed to show that PRP injections are actually effective.
+And, honestly, it all sounds great.
+But, in spite of what-seems-to-be pretty widespread interest, and what seems to be pretty widespread use (especially in human athletes), the evidence is having a pretty hard time living up to the potential.
+Good evidence that looks at how well the treatment actually works is sorely lacking (in humans AND horses).
+There’s been some basic science, and a few horse studies, but there’s no consistent evidence that’s accumulated to show that PRP injections are better than the stuff that we’ve been doing all along.
+Let’s look at some of it.

 1) Nobody knows what the “right” volume of injection is